High Point Panthers men's basketball: Tubby Smith and G. G. Smith

 Former High Point player and 1998 NCAA Division I men's basketball championship coach with Kentucky, Tubby Smith, was hired to be the team's head coach after having been fired by Memphis a few weeks prior.
 Additionally, a new arena was announced for the school.
 Smith never had a winning record in his five seasons and resigned in favor of his son G. G. Smith.
 His son was fired the season after.

 Alan Huss era

 Creighton assistant coach Alan Huss was hired on March 27, 2023.
 He won the Big South regular season title in his first season.
 His second season he won the Big South regular season and tournament titles, which earned the team its first berth in the NCAA Division I tournament where they lost to Purdue in the first round.
 Huss went on to compile a 56–15 record in his two seasons before leaving HPU to return to Creighton as the head-coach-in-waiting for current Blue Jays' coach Greg McDermott on April 10, 2025.

 Flynn Clayman era

-On April 11, 2025, a day after Huss departed HPU, Panthers associate head coach Clayman was promoted to the position.
+On April 11, 2025, a day after Huss departed HPU, Panthers associate head coach Flynn Clayman was promoted to the position.

+In Clayman’s first season as Panthers head coach he led the team to a 30-4 record, Big South regular season title, and Big South tournament title.
+After defeating Winthrop 91-76 in the Big South title game, High Point earned its second NCAA tournament appearance.

+On March 19, 2026, #12-seeded High Point upset #5-seeded Wisconsin 83-82 in the 2026 NCAA tournament first round.
+This was the first March Madness victory in program history for High Point.